j3rrywan9/scala-notes/Course1.md

 	caes None => "missing data"
 }
 ```
+Options also support quite a few operations of the other collections.

 ### Sorted and GroupBy

+Two useful operations of SQL queries in addition to for expressions are `groupBy` and `orderBy`.

+`orderBy` on a collection can be expressed by `sortWith` and `sorted`.

 `groupBy` is available on Scala collections.
 It partitions a collection into a map of collections according to a *discriminator function* `f`.